miwamasa/Memos/02-14 LLM updates.md

 	- > Google Cloud TPUs available on Spaces and Inference Endpoints > 3 options: 16GB to 128GB TPU memory (1x1, 2x2, 2x4 v5e TPU) > Use Spaces for ML demos or dev mode for easy training
 -  RankRAG: Unifying Context Ranking with Retrieval-Augmented Generation in LLMs
 	- https://arxiv.org/abs/2407.02485
-	- Llama3-RankRAG from nvidia
-  significantly outperforms GPT-4 models on 9 knowledge-intensive benchmarks
+	- Llama3-RankRAG from nvidia significantly outperforms GPT-4 models on 9 knowledge-intensive benchmarks
+	- The secret is a novel instruction fine-tuning framework, named RankRAG
+	- Llama3-RankRAG-8B and Llama3-RankRAG-70B outperforms Llama3-ChatQA-1.5-8B and Llama3-ChatQA-1.5-70B by a margin, respectively.
+	- The problem with traditional RAG was that LLM typically utilize the top-k contexts from a retriever.
+	- RankRAG instruction-tunes a single LLM for dual purposes: context ranking and answer generation in RAG.
+This unified approach allows the model to excel at both tasks simultaneously.
+The process incorporates a small fraction of ranking data (about 50k examples) alongside other task-specific datasets.
+Yields superior ranking performance compared to models trained on much larger ranking datasets.
+-

 ## 24/7/8